You can listen to my show at http://vocalo.org, on 89.5fm, and now on 90.7fm in Chicago on Thursdays from 8pm-10pm CST.

 “Stephanie Hart of Brown Sugar Bakery on the Other Side of Buying Black”

 above, “Stephanie Hart of Brown Sugar Bakery on the Other Side of Buying Black”.
 Brown Sugar Bakery on 75th Street in Chicago’s Chatham Neighborhood is known for their Caramel Cake.
-Owner Stephanie Hart lets us in on other lesser known facts about her business (including why she chose to build her business on the South Side) This clip is hosted by Audra Wilson.
+Owner Stephanie Hart lets us in on other lesser known facts about her business (including why she chose to build her business on the South Side) This clip is hosted by Audra Wilson for the Vocalo program titled “Practically Speaking”.
 2011.

 “Essay: Parisian Warpaint”